I’m increasingly encouraging my clients to drop their blogs.

 connect with them more personally on social media and help them get to know you

 invite them to look at new work on your website (where there are buy buttons)

 Of course there’s a lot more to it than that.
+(I love this Shopify series teaching you the best ways to use the same strategy of connecting more deeply with people on different social platforms for maximum effect! #1-7 go over the main social networks, but dig into all 50 for help in loads of other areas of your business.)
 But if you follow this basic idea of how someone will go from not knowing you to being a customer, I think you’ll find that it works a lot better than asking everyone to purchase right away when they find you on social media or spending hours upon hours trying to get some traction for your blog.

 And if you want to fill in the blanks of this process, it’s usually pretty specific to your art, your personality, and your target market.
 I’d love to help you work through that in my private consulting program.
 If you’re interested you can read more about it here and apply to have a phone or Skype conversation about whether it’s a perfect fit.